Perfect Strangers (TV series): First version (seasons 1–2)

-Second version (seasons three through eight)
+Second version (seasons 3–8)

 For season three, the opening sequence was overhauled.
-The sequence begins with a close-up on Larry and Balki on the back of a tour boat heading east down the Chicago River, then zooming out to show them traveling under the Irv Kupcinet Bridge (the Wrigley Building and the now-demolished Sun-Times building can be seen in the background).
+The sequence begins with a close-up of Larry and Balki on the back of a tour boat heading east down the Chicago River, then zooming out to show them traveling under the Irv Kupcinet Bridge (the Wrigley Building and the now-demolished Sun-Times building can be seen in the background).
 A much larger version of the second season series title is superimposed on this image.
 During the third season only, light sparkles across this title.
 The sequence briefly recaps Larry and Balki's journeys to Chicago using footage from the earlier seasons.
 When Larry passes under the "Welcome to Chicago" sign this time, the sequence cuts to new footage of Larry and Balki around Chicago, including jogging in Lincoln Park, Balki greeting the female driver of a horse-drawn cab, Larry reading a newspaper from the newsstands, braving a wind gust on a city street, attending a Chicago Cubs game at Wrigley Field, and messing around in a revolving door.
 After a view of an El train moving over the city street, the sequence concludes with Larry and Balki emerging from the subway to attend the Chicago Theatre.
 The theater marquee shows, appropriately enough, Neil Simon's The Odd Couple.
 The new location shots were filmed on September 11 and 12, 1987.
 This sequence remained the same from season three through the end of the series in season eight.

-As a brief salute to its parent series, in the opening credits of the spin-off series Family Matters for the first three seasons, the Winslow family is shown riding bicycles over the Irv Kupcinet Bridge, as seen from exactly the same vantage point as in the opening Perfect Strangers sequence.
+As a brief salute to its parent series, in the opening credits of the spin-off series Family Matters for the first three seasons, the Winslow family is shown riding bicycles over the Irv Kupcinet Bridge, as seen from the same vantage point as in the opening Perfect Strangers sequence.